The steamer docked.

 We were then issued with British Army uniforms and told to head to the canteen for food.
 I could not believe my ears!
 For years we had scrapped around for scraps of food and now a feast awaited us!

 I was completely intoxicated with the spirit of Polish friendliness that was all around me.
 A new life was about to begin, I was a free man, there was food and shelter, I wanted for nothing more in that moment.

 On the way to the canteen I looked up the beach, a sea of tents were there all the way to the horizon, maybe even as many as 2000 tents.

 They were all full with refugees.
 There was bathhouses, latrines, disinfection booths, laundries, sleeping quarters, bakeries and a hospital.
 I could not believe my eyes!

 I asked the officer leading us, "Has all this been put together for us?"
 "Yes" he replied "The British Army has worked together with the Polish forces that were already present in Persia to ensure that we could accommodate all of the evacuees from the Soviet Union.

 Unfortunately, we don't know how many of you there will be or on what days or times, or even in what health state you will be, so please excuse the dis-organisation.
-We have even requisitioned every available house and even chairs from cinemas, you have no idea how busy we have been".
+We have even requisitioned every available house and even chairs from cinemas, and an entire hospital, you have no idea how busy we have been".

 Wow, I thought, this is all too much to take in after the Soviet paradise experience.